secretstartups/handbook/communication/index.html.md

 When changing the cadence of a meeting, a team member can copy and paste this message to send to attendees:

-_I reassessed this meeting as part of [Calendar Cleanup Day](/handbook/communication/#meeting-cleanup-day).
+_I reassessed this meeting as part of [Meeting Cleanup Day](/handbook/communication/#meeting-cleanup-day).
 I have determined that the meeting no longer needs to happen [ENTER CURRENT CADENCE].
 Going forward, I will schedule it for [ENTER NEW CADENCE].
 Please get in touch if you have any concerns. _

 If you are a team member who intends to decline a meeting, the [asynchronous communication](/handbook/communication/#asynchronous-communication) section of the handbook has some good suggestions for what to say when you decline.